sbmpost/AutoRaise/README.md

     ./AutoRaise -delay 1 -warpX 0.5 -warpY 0.1 -scale 2.5 -mouseStop false

 The delay is specified in units of 50ms and the warp parameters are factors between 0 and 1.
-If you only would like to use the warp feature, simply set delay to 0.
+If you only would like to use the warp feature, simply set delay to 0 (i.e. no raise).
+Note that if raising is disabled this way, one can still force a raise with a light tap on the trackpad without clicking through (assuming the trackpad is not configured to click).
 When warping the mouse, the scale parameter allows you to specify the mouse cursor size.
 To disable this, set it to the system configured scale (normally 1.0).
 If no parameters have been specified, AutoRaise disables warp and defaults to -delay 1 (i.e. no delay).
-If the mouseStop flag is set, AutoRaise requires the mouse to stop moving for a moment before raising.
-Responsiveness will be lower but in return you will be able to select top menubar items even if there is another application 'in the way'.
+Without delay, it is still possible to make AutoRaise require a mouse stop before raising by specifying -mouseStop true.
+As a result, responsiveness will be lower but in return you will be able to select top menubar items if there is another application 'in the way'.
 To pass the command line parameters by means of a file, create either a **~/.AutoRaise** file or a **~/.config/AutoRaise/config** file.
 The file format is as follows:

     #AutoRaise config file